MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-BOMs.md

 | [Assembly BOMs](assembly-how-work-assembly-boms.md) | Warehouse / assembly | Items that consist of other items, assembled with basic or no resources. |
 | [Production BOMs](production-how-to-create-production-boms.md) | Manufacturing / production | Items that consist of different components and subassemblies, produced at a work or machine centre. |

-Use assembly orders to make end items from components in a simple process that one or more basic resources that aren't machine or work centres can do, or without any resources.
+You use assembly orders for making end items from components in a simple process that can be performed by one or more basic resources, which aren't machine or work centers, or without any resources.
 For example, an assembly process could be to pick two wine bottles and one coffee sack and then pack them as a gift item.

 An assembly BOM is the master data that defines which component items go into an assembled end item and which resources are used to assemble the assembly item.
 When you enter an assembly item and a quantity in the header of a new assembly order, the assembly order lines automatically fil in according to the assembly BOM with one assembly order line per component or resource.
 Learn more at [Assembly Management](assembly-assemble-items.md).